Sunday, 5 July 2009

 Just then the shop-keeper wandered in for a coffee before opening up, and to our great joy agreed to sell two croissants to us.
 Half an hour later, strengthened and gladdened, we strode off in the direction of Chamboulive.

 Instead of back-tracking to the GR, we made our way eastward on a succession of tiny winding roads through farmland.
-Some of the bends were in the process of being straightened as some sort of job-creation project.
-Big yellow machines were at their Sunday rest amongst the raw mud of their handiwork.
+Some of the bends were in the process of being straightened, seemingly some sort of job-creation project.
+Big yellow machines were at their Sunday rest amid the raw mud of their handiwork.

 We continued our undulating way and arrived without effort at Chamboulive, which was on the highway and hence had all the amenities – a café, several shops and a large hotel-restaurant.